b-tilston/object_detection/README.md

 I would recommend following that repo over the need arise to attempt to replicate this project or a project of a similar vein

-The repo is also missing some models etc for now - will attempt to commit them later
+The repo is missing model checkpoints and ssd_inception_v2.pb